Play-Offs To Decide Scottish Premiership Champions.--

 Then the two winning semi-finalists would play against each other in the final.

-With the final being one game at either Hampden, or it could be home advantage to the team who finished highest in the table of the two finalist opponents.
+With the final being one game at either Hampden, or it could be home advantage to the team who finished highest in the regular season table of the two finalists.

 The reason is that no team outside of Celtic and Rangers have won the Scottish Premiership since Aberdeen in 1985.